MiczFlor/RPi-Jukebox-RFID/src/jukebox/components/gpio/gpioz/README.rst

 Card Read + Status Buzzer
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Extend the card read buzzer to also sound one long beed after completed boot up and two beeps on shutdown.
+Extend the card read buzzer to also sound a long beed after completed boot up and 2 beeps on shutdown.
 The only difference is the second connection function.

 .. code-block:: yaml